 We live in a very visual world today.
-The internet has allowed us to share and sell our projects to people from all walks of life with one caveat – the photos we use to represent that item is the only way to bridge the physical gap between us and our readers or clients.
+The internet has allowed us to share and sell our projects to people from all walks of life with one caveat – a good photo.
+This photo is the only way to bridge the physical gap between us and our readers or clients.
 If it doesn’t look good in photos, it must not look good in real life, right?

 Okay, so we know that photography is important but where to we even start to improve or learn?
 There are entire programs centered around photography but the good news is that for our crochet purposes, we don’t need to become an expert.
 We just need to know where to focus our time and attention.